Gaurang-Khator/Learning-BACKEND/README.md

 # Quick-Points
-NODEJS -> RUNTIME ENV FOR JS
-          FOR SERVER SIDE JS
+NODEJS -> runtime env for js / for server side js

-NPM INIT -> INITIALIZE PACKAGE.JSON
+NPM INIT -> initialize package.json

-PACKAGE.JSON -> CONFIGURATION FILE FOR NODEJS PROJECT
+PACKAGE.JSON -> configuration file for node projects

-MODULES -> similar to packages in java, #import in c/cpp
-           "require()" in Nodejs
+MODULES -> similar to packages in java, #import in c/cpp / "require()" in Nodejs